Sebastian-0912/BCFormer/README.md

 ## Description

 BCFormer is a deep learning project focused on multi-label smoke detection using multi modal models such as BLIP, CLIP, with Fourier transform.
-This repository provides the code and resources necessary to train, validate, and evaluate these models for accurate smoke detection.
+This repository provides the code and resources necessary to train, and validate BCFormer for accurate smoke detection.

 ## Table of Contents